SSWConsulting/SSW.Rules.Content/rules/migrate-an-existing-user-store-to-an-externalauthprovider/rule.md

 #### Users known to the application but not authenticated via ExternalAuthProvider

 Retrieve the SubId from the JWT token provided by the ExternalAuthProvider.
-Use ASP .NET Core Identity's [`AddLoginAsync()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.addloginasync?view=aspnetcore-8.0)  method to associate this SubId as an external login with the user's record.
+Use ASP .NET Core Identity's [`AddLoginAsync()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.addloginasync?view=aspnetcore-8.0)  method to associate this SubId as an external log in with the user's record.

 ```csharp
 var subId = token.Claims.FirstOrDefault(c => c.Type == "sub");